tamucc-gcl/lab_protocols/hic_01_crosslink_store.md

 ## LAB INSTRUCTIONS

-1. Mix chemicals required & store each in a leak and break proof container
+1. Mix chemicals required & store each in a leak and break proof container, add label to each
 2. Add labels and DNA preservative to screw cap tubes
    * place in storage/transport box
    * tape a tube map to the box
 3. Pack sample collection supplies into compact box or baggie
-4. Pack gloves into box or baggie
-5.
+4. Pack other supplies, protect expensive equipment.

 ---